The Ultimate Guide: How to Safely Clean Up Freon

 Here’s the recommended approach:

 • Call a certified HVAC technician.
 They can safely recover the Freon, diagnose the leak in your AC, and perform repairs.
+These professionals are trained to use the reclaimer, ensuring that the Freon is managed according to industry standards.

 Can you release Freon into the air?